jbernard3396/Grid-Bound/README.md

 NOTE: That this tests the .ts files and not the .js files; you do NOT need to transpile before running this command (although you are welcome to)

+## TDD
+This project is being developed using TDD.
+The process I am following largely follows four steps
+1. Write out a test that tests required functionality of your code.
+Run it and make sure it fails
+2. Write just enough code to pass that test
+3. Refactor, keeping the tests green
+4. repeat

+Learn more [here](https://testdriven.io/test-driven-development/#:~:text=Test%2DDriven%20Development%20(TDD),It%20combines%20building%20and%20testing.)

 # Typescript
 We have elected to try Typescript for this project.
 Here are answers to some common questions
 ## How do I develop?